 Perhaps this tip sounds a little woo-woo or rah-rah, but it really does work.
 Only you have control over the mindset you choose to maintain throughout your moving process.
 You can choose to be optimistic and excited about your new adventure, or you can decide to be pessimistic and glum about all the work you must plow through.
 It’s all up to you.

 Time is one of the greatest sources of moving stress, and that’s because most people don’t give themselves enough of it.
 Though a completely stress-free move is more daydream than reality, allowing plenty of time to plan and prepare for your relocation can eliminate a considerable amount of stress.

-● Will you hire a moving company?
 Give yourself adequate time to research reputable moving companies and acquire cost estimates.
-Summer is the busiest season for residential movers, so if you’re planning a summer move, select your moving company as early as possible to secure a time slot.
+Summer is the busiest season for residential movers, so if you’re planning a summer move, select your moving company as early as possible to secure the time slot you want.

-● What odds and ends do you need to tie up?
-You’ll need to set up utilities at your new home, clean the home you’re moving out of, and tie up random odds and ends.
-Make a list of these tasks as early as possible, along with an estimated time frame necessary to complete each task.
+You’ll need to set up utilities at your new home, change your address in multiple places, clean the home you’re moving out of, and tie up random odds and ends.
+Make a list of these tasks as early as possible, along with an estimated timeframe necessary to complete each task.

 When it comes to creating a moving checklist and timeline, what works well for one person may not work at all for another.
 For more helpful tips on staying organized during the moving process, as well as what you’ll need to plan for, check out our moving resources.

 If there’s one thing people stress over more than anything else, it’s money, and move-related expenses are no exception.
 To save yourself from surprise expenditures during your relocation, consider creating a moving budget to help decrease financial stress.
 A few things you’ll need to consider include: